StengoS/codesafe-prd-example-demo/hello/DESCRIPTION.md

-The first module in this example dojo.
+Test module do not disturb.